 Tables 15 and 16 show the length of time taken for cases to progress through the ICP stage by complainant type.
-Complaints received from employers and the police can sometimes take the longest to get to ICP stage, because these cases often involve ongoing disciplinary or court proceedings.
+It shows that complaints received from employers and the police can sometimes take the longest to get to ICP stage.
+This is because these cases often involve ongoing disciplinary or court proceedings.